 described as "Car Card / Posters."

-These were printed to about the same size as the "Bus Posters" seen in my Art Gallery section on this site.
+These were printed to about the same size as the Car Cards seen in the Art Gallery section on this site.

 Photos of Sixth Street before and after attack warning sounding of sirens.
 Notice police officer on street corner and other officer in the street off in the distance.